Changissnz/my_career/README.md

 if used by resourceful and skilled opponents is building processes such as feedback loops that act as continual and draining extractions from the sources for their wanted output values.
-In zero-sum dynamics, these processes pose the broad issue of the disruption of balance.
+In zero-sum dynamics, these processes pose the broad issue of the disruption and possible cancellation of balance.
 Another strategy that can be used together with the previous for greater results is exemplifying the concept of weaponization of subjectivity through contentions regarding the leadership and oversight of the corporatist structures.
 Topics such as the "culture", the "ethic", and the "style and scope of influence" are put into question with those that declare/d themselves the rightful ones in charge.